FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 # Stats to keep track of
 **Monster HP** - Starts at Monster HP; each Level Up increases Monster Base HP by static amount **Invader(s) HP** - Always starts at chosen Invader's HP; each Level Up increases HP by +10, is the source of HP Regeneration for the Player-Monster, and must be up-kept with either items or healing effects in order for the Monster to benefit from Health Regeneration from them.
-**Monster Level & Experience** - Basic System to show Player-Monster growth; your basic **Invader Level & Experience** - Necessary metric to determine your Invader(s) later ability for survival within your guts- not that'll help them escape you in any way once inside; their experience gain correlates from the gold-count you have left before each teleport
+**Monster Level & Experience** - Basic System to show Player-Monster growth; your basic level and stat blocks **Invader Level & Experience** - Necessary metric to determine your Invader(s) later ability for survival within your guts- not that'll help them escape you in any way once inside; their experience gain correlates from the gold-count you have left before each teleport
 **Size Category** - Your size determines your effectiveness at hitting single or multiple targets with your attacks (Depending on the attack used), how hard or easy it is to hit you, and the dice you roll to determine your ability to evade damage from other Monsters/Invaders
 **Hit DC** - How difficult it is to hit your Character; usually determined with one or a combination of Game Difficulty, Size, and Creature Speed, with the given number needing to be met or overcome by a creature's Attack Roll for a Hit to landed.